-- 1. The Molalla Parks, and Recreation, and Trails Master Plan shall ensure an adequate system of public parks, recreational facilities and pedestrian, bicycle, and equestrian trails that meet the needs of existing and future Molalla residents. - 2.
+- 1. The Molalla Parks, Recreation, and Trails Master Plan shall ensure an adequate system of public parks, recreational facilities and pedestrian, bicycle, and equestrian trails that meet the needs of existing and future Molalla residents. - 2.
 The City shall provide adequate park space in Molalla in order to enhance Molalla's character as a recreation community as well as keeping the sense of a small town.
 The City shall maintain a standard providing 1.25 acres of park space per one hundred (100) people. - 2.1.
 Developers shall meet the City standards of 1.25 acres of park per one hundred (100) people. - 2.2.
 Developers shall be required to provide park space or a fee in lieu of to ensure parks are available to citizens and/or funds for improvements of existing parks are available.
 Donation of park land is encouraged to meet the needs of Molalla citizens. - 2.3.
-The amount of park acreage and the numbers and type of recreation facilities and recreation programs shall increase with the population growth of the planning area. - 3.
-The City shall provide for a safe park system by providing: - 3.1.
+The amount of park acreage and the numbers and type of recreation facilities and recreation programs shall increase with the population growth of the planning area.

+- 3. The City shall provide for a safe park system by providing: - 3.1.
 Fences or other appropriate safety features in recreational areas that are near highways or other conditions which could be potentially hazardous, and locate parklands away from such areas whenever possible. - 3.2.
 Safe and convenient access to Park and recreation facilities is an important factor in a successful park system. - 3.3.
 A natural setting while making safety a priority for all parks and open space areas. - 3.4.
 Site development buffering between any residential land use and park or activity using open space wherever possible. - 3.5.
-Preserving trees where feasible when designing parks. - 4.
-The City shall work the Molalla Buckeroo to enhance Molalla's recreational activities and encourage the Buckeroo as an event center for Molalla by: - 4.1.
-Coordinating with the Molalla Buckeroo Association for public use of the Buckeroo Grounds. - 4.2.
-Incorporating the Buckeroo grounds into the City's recreation plan. - 4.3.
-Coordinating with the Molalla Buckeroo Association to upgrade and update the Buckeroo event center. - 5.
-Developers shall be required to provide park space or a fee in lieu of to ensure parks are available to citizens and/or funds for improvement of existing parks are available.
-Donation of park land is encouraged to meet the needs of Molalla citizens. - 6.5.
+Preserving trees where feasible when designing parks. - 3.6.
+Working with the Molalla Buckeroo Association to upgrade and update the Buckeroo event center. - 4.
 The City shall work to use the resources of its surrounding areas in determining additional recreational needs above and beyond those normally associated with cities by designating the City as a recreational community and implement policies to support this designation.
-The City shall work on an Inter-Governmental Agreement (IGA) with Clackamas County and the State of Oregon to implement this goal. - 7.6.
-The City shall periodically review the condition, quantity and service levels of existing park and recreational facilities by updating the Molalla Park and Recreational Plan. - 8.7.
-The Molalla Urban Growth Boundary park system should enhance the livability in the Molalla UGB by: - 8.1.7.1.
-Providing quality natural areas, and recreation sites for passive and active recreation through public and private parkland throughout the community. - 8.2.7.2.
-Establishing a system of inter-connected trails.
+The City shall work on an Inter-Governmental Agreement (IGA) with Clackamas County and the State of Oregon to implement this goal. - 5.
+The City shall periodically review the condition, quantity and service levels of existing park and recreational facilities by updating the Molalla Park, Recreational and Trails Master Plan. - 6.
+The Molalla Urban Growth Boundary park system should enhance the livability in the Molalla UGB by: - 6.1.
+Providing quality natural areas, and recreation sites for passive and active recreation through public and private parkland throughout the community. - 6.2.
+Establishing a system of inter-connected trails. - 6.3.
+Coordinating the development of future park sites with school sites to serve the expanding urban area population. - 6.4.
+Promoting and encouraging a physically fit and healthy community. - 7.
+The following Park and Recreation policies are further supported by policies in the Land Use and Comprehensive Plan: - 7.1.
+Developing parks and open spaces where the land and surrounding development make it least suited for intensive development. - 7.2.
+Developing an extensive system of trails along stream courses and power line easements. - 7.3.
+Encouraging early acquisition of recreation sites to protect these sites from development and to reduce the public cost of acquiring the land. - 7.4.
+Encouraging commercial recreation lands carefully sited within, or adjacent to, other uses. - 8.
+The City shall develop a capital improvements program for parks and recreation facilities with adequate funding shared by new development and the community.